thepenguinn/st/README.md

 # My build of suckless's st

 This is my build of [suckless's](https://suckless.org) [st](https://st.suckless.org).
-For more information on building and configuring dwm, vist dwm's home [page](https://st.suckless.org).
+For more information on building and configuring st, vist dwm's home [page](https://st.suckless.org).

 # Patches